Family Caregiver Alliance. Caregiver statistics: Demographics. Accessed March 21, 2023.

 Not only will being active improve your health, it can also boost your mood.
 Studies show people who exercise at least two to three times a week experience significantly less depression, anger and stress than those who work out less frequently or not at all.

 It’s easy to forget to eat healthy when you’re constantly on duty.
 But without proper nutrition, you’ll feel sluggish or hyperactive.
-Eating a diet of nutritious food at regular intervals will allow you to provide the best possible care for your loved one, says Dr. Jamie Sharp, chief medical officer for Aetna Medicare.
+Eating a diet of nutritious food at regular intervals will help you to provide the best possible care for your loved one.
 In fact, studies show that a healthy diet can also alleviate symptoms of depression and anxiety.
 If you’re pressed for time, assemble individual servings of nutritious food, such as almonds or cheese and crackers.
-Prepare several days of meals at once, and leave fresh fruit on the table to make it easier to grab and go.
+Prepare several days of meals at once and leave fresh fruit on the table to make it easier to grab and go.

 You can’t care for someone else effectively if you’re tired.
 Find a bedtime routine that works for you so you can recharge for the next day.
 Experts recommend adults get at least seven hours of sleep a night.
 Here are a few steps you can take to rest well: Avoid heavy meals before bedtime.
 Run a warm bath for yourself or read a book.
 And dim the lights and limit electronic devices late at night because artificial lights can confuse your internal clock.